 It’s always a great idea for parents to establish an eating schedule for their babies.
 It helps condition their babies and develop great eating habits.

 Most parents use high chairs to feed their babies, which then signals the baby that it’s time to eat food.
-However, one slight deviation from your baby’s feeding schedule may upset them.
+However, the slightest deviation from your baby’s feeding schedule may upset them!

 #5 They’ve Outgrown High Chairs

 There comes a point in your baby’s life where they no longer need to sit on high chairs.
 Babies grow into toddlers, and it becomes more difficult to strap them on their chairs.